ASankaran/AIMBAT_Qt/README.md

 Documentation
 -------------
-Read about the features and their usage in the latest version of AIMBAT on github [here](http://aimbat.readthedocs.org/en/latest/index.html).
+Read about the features and their usage in the latest version of AIMBAT-Qt on github [here](https://github.com/ASankaran/AIMBAT_Qt/wiki).

+Additionally you will find valuable information in the documentation written for the original version of AIMBAT [here](http://aimbat.readthedocs.org/en/latest/index.html).

 Dependencies
 ------------